Hire us to compile a consular application for your Italian dual citizenship.

 Consulates will usually be more lenient on these discrepancies.
 For example, if your grandfather was named Giovanni but used the name John in America with all other information (last name, date of birth, spouse’s name, etc.) being the same, the consulate may let this slide.

 Things like going from Giovanni to Harold, having different birth dates, places, spouse’s names, etc. will ring alarm bells for a consulate.
 Even if the discrepancies truly refer to the same person, it is plausible that they could also be two separate people.

 In these cases, it is likely that the consulate will require you to amend the documents.
 Depending on the state of issue, you may be able to amend them or add aliases without a court order.
 In other states, court orders may be needed.

 A court order to amend records is colloqually called an order of “One and the Same Person.”
 In such case, an applicant can use all known vital records as evidence and ask a court to declare they all refer to the same person.
 All discrepancies at once can be cured with this court order.

 If you need an order of One and the Same Person, we will let you know.
 Our firm has helped dozens of clients obtain one.

-We guarantee to put together a completed list of documents according to your consulate’s specifications.
+We can guarantee to put together a completed list of documents according to your consulate’s specifications.
 This includes all vital records, legalizations, and translations.

-Because the final decision on your citizenship rests with the Italian government, we cannot guarantee results.
+But because the final decision on your citizenship rests with the Italian government, we cannot guarantee results.